GeoPlatform/style/README.md

 `git config --global url."https://github".insteadOf git://github`

+**Important:** copy/paste the command into your terminal to ensure it's entered accurately.
+There should be no spaces around either period in the command and should be one space after "insteadOf".

 4. Update the `bower.json` file in your downstream project to reference the style project.

 ```json